How to get started with schema markup and structured data

 Google's Data Highlighter Tool

 Google has a tool to mark up structured data called Data Highlighter.
-Currently it can only be found in the old version of Google Search Console as of publish.
-Honestly, it seems like an older tool and it's unclear if it will even be available in the new version of Google Search Console.
-This, in addition to it's limited functionality, leads us to recommend other implementation methods if possible.
+Currently, it can only be found in the old version of Google Search Console.
+Honestly, it seems like an older, deprecated tool and it's unclear if it will even be available in the new version of Google Search Console.
+This, in addition to its limited functionality, leads us to recommend other implementation methods.

 Data Highlighter is a point-and-click tool that allows you to tag up your site with structured data without the use of code.
-It's fairly easy to get started but our experience has been it's a bit clunky and only works for nine basic schema types like article, restaurant, and event.
-We felt limited in what we could accomplish.
-Although if you only need to mark up a few basic items on your page and you don't have access to your websites code base, this could be an option to check out.
+It's fairly easy to get started but also a bit of a clunky experience and only works for nine basic schema types like article, restaurant, and event.
+We felt limited in what we could do.
+Although if you only need to mark up a few basic items on your page and you don't have access to your website's codebase, this could be an option to check out.

 4. Test schema/structured data for proper implementation